Outpatient Specialty Groups

 Experiences in our life may contribute to the development of faulty thought patterns.
 These deficits in thinking can lead to behavioral problems amongst other losses such as relationships, job promotions, completing an education, and accomplishing other goals.
 This group teaches you how to apply CBT techniques to everyday life challenging and eliminating negative thinking.

 Yoga and Mood Management

-Yoga is a mental, physical and spiritual discipline, a part of which includes breath control, simple meditation, and the adoption of specific bodily postures, widely practiced for health and relaxation.
+Yoga is a mental, physical, and spiritual discipline, a part of which includes breath control, simple meditation, and the adoption of specific bodily postures, widely practiced for health and relaxation.
 This group focuses on all aspects of yoga integrating education and practice of meditation, physical asana, and discussion of mental and emotional processes.
-Concepts are taught to assist you in managing mood, emotions, processing introspection, values, relationships, independence, spirituality, sobriety and much more.
+Concepts are taught to help you in managing mood, emotions, processing introspection, values, relationships, independence, spirituality, sobriety and much more.

 Changing people, places, and things associated with alcohol and drug abuse is imperative to decreasing chances of relapse.
 It is important to surround yourself with like-minded peers who are motivated to stay sober and make healthy friendships.
-Our relapse prevention program reviews skills and teaches techniques that have proven success in maintaining abstinence.
+Our relapse prevention program reviews skills and teaches techniques that have proven success in supporting abstinence.
 This group is also offered as a mental health relapse prevention group.